Bainsbe/unifyiq/SetupConnectors.md

     5. Access Token - Navigate to OAuth & Permissions under Features section of unifyiq app.
 Copy the token from **"Bot User OAuth Token"** ![Bot Auth Token](/resources/images/auth_token.png)

-10. Update these in the UI when creating slack connector
+10. Update the above keys in the UI when creating slack connector.
+      1. Make sure to use your workspace specific slack url in URL Prefix: https://[WORKSPACE].slack.com/
+      2. Set the start date to be the date from which historical data needs to be ingested.
+      3. See example values here:
       ![Admin UI](/resources/images/setup-slack-admin-ui.png)

-#### Confluence Wiki
+#### Steps to setup Confluence Wiki
 1. Create a new headless user in Confluence (e.g. unifyiq)
 2. Visit https://id.atlassian.com/manage-profile/security/api-tokens
 3. Create a new API token